 - Mind electrical hazards.
 Ensure that electric pressure washers are properly connected and grounded at all times.
 Also beware of shock hazards around the house, and make sure that you are wearing rubber-soled shoes for extra protection.

 Many home owners will find that once the cost of rental, transport to and from the rental location, and a wasted day’s effort are factored together, they would have been better off investing in a Window Genie house pressure washing service.
 When first-timers try and fail with DIY attempts, this cost effectiveness ratio is skewed even more, so that they end up paying big repair money for what was a long, hard day that produced a sub-par clean.

 If you’re still interested in going the DIY route, make sure you do your research and get the right equipment.
-Don’t be afraid to ask questions or request a demo/training.
+Don’t be afraid to ask questions about pressure washing or request a demo/training.
 You can find pressure washers in many different places.
 Big-box department stores carry cheap models, while hardware stores typically have higher quality versions available.
 Garage sales, rental shops, and family equipment loans are the most common way that people get their hands on their first pressure washer, and that can be a problem.
 Outdated or unregulated models could pose a safety hazard both to you and your vinyl siding.
 Try to find models with modern safety features such as: quick-release triggers, warning labels, ground-fault circuit interrupters, temperature control switches, unloader valves, back-flow protection, rupture disks, and thermal overload motor protection.
 If your model lacks any of these, look elsewhere.

 To learn more about pressure washing, visit us online or call your local Genie today 877-A-Genie-2U